 - Grape flowers are considered the “gateway” for Botrytis infection, but the pathogen can also find its way to infect the clusters later in the season from bunch closing to harvest.

 - Infections experienced at bloom (through senescing blossom parts) remain latent (dormant) until some of them resume activity and rot the berries as they begin to ripen.

 - Factors such as high humidity and physical damage (due to high-speed winds, insect, bird, or diffuse colonization of powdery mildew, etc.) during the pre-harvest period may promote activation.

 - Infections occurring closer to harvest do not undergo the latent period, and can readily and rapidly cause symptoms on berries.

-- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management should focus on clusters.
+- Leaf and woody tissue infections are rare, and typically do not serve as inoculum for secondary infections, thus, disease management including fungicide applications should target clusters.

 - Extended moisture and relatively cool temperatures (60 to 75F) favor Botrytis infections.